JerryShockley/dotfiles/README.md

 in the directory specified by the environment varible $XDG\_CONFIG\_HOME.
 If
 $XDG\_CONFIG\_HOME is undefined, the default path "$HOME/.config" should be used.

+I strongly recommend using the [Ansible script](https://github.com/JerryShockley/deploy-dotfiles) I created to deploy configuration files.
+It saves time and minimizes errors.

 To install via git
 ```bash
 $ cd $HOME